junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 If you may have been exposed to HIV (see [page 399](#page-399) for how HIV is spread), start PEP as soon as possible.

-The decision about whether to take PEP can be complicated—talk with a health worker you trust.
+The decision about whether to take PEP can be complicated, talk with a health worker you trust.

 PEP works best if you start taking medicines within a few hours, and no later than 3 days after exposure.